$187,937Average Value$151Average Price per Sq Ft3Homes For Sale

 Generations of families have played rounds at Lincoln Park Golf Course, which celebrated 100 years in 2022.
 The course has made headlines over the years, including in 1961, when it hosted a match between two of the best golfers in the world – Arnold Palmer and Gary Player.
 Palmer came out on top, winning by seven strokes.
 Today, golfers can take their pick from the 18-hole east or west courses with rolling hills and mature trees dotted along the fairways.
 The course is part of the larger Lincoln Park, where locals can go for a stroll along paved walking paths or play a match on the tennis courts.
 Parents also frequent the park because of the small playground where they can let their kids burn off some energy.

-The Lincoln Park Golf Course is located at 4001 NE Grand Blvd in Oklahoma City.
+Golfers finish a round at Lincoln Park Golf Course in Oklahoma City.

 Award-winning restaurants within reach